HIFU Deep Wrinkle Treatment in Singapore: What to Expect

 Benzoyl peroxide remains a cornerstone of chest acne treatment, with concentrations of 2.5% to 10% proving effective.
 The chest tolerates higher concentrations than facial skin, though starting with lower strengths prevents excessive dryness.
 Apply benzoyl peroxide after showering to clean, dry skin, allowing complete absorption before dressing to prevent bleaching of fabrics.

-💡 Did You Know?
+?
+Did You Know?

 The chest area can handle combination therapy more readily than facial skin, allowing simultaneous use of benzoyl peroxide in the morning and retinoids at night without excessive irritation in many patients.

 Alpha hydroxy acids (AHAs) like glycolic acid at 5-10% concentrations address post-inflammatory hyperpigmentation common with chest acne.
 These water-soluble acids exfoliate the skin’s surface, promoting even skin tone.
-Start with twice-weekly application, increasing frequency based on tolerance.
+Start with a twice-weekly application, increasing frequency based on tolerance.

 ⚠️ Important Note